svlc/theater-setup/README.rst

 Configure mplayer settings
 ##########################
 Modify ``~/.mplayer/config`` and ``~/.mplayer/input.conf`` configuration files
 according to your needs.
-The following picture shows the changed key bindings:
+The following picture shows the changed key bindings compared to the default ones:

 .. image:: figures/us_keyboard_bindings.png